Shincha 2026 Hayai

 Highest green tea quality also means that many infusions are possible from the same tea leaves: from full-bodied & sweet to fresh & fruity to gentle & fresh, the taste of this premium shincha changes from infusion to infusion.
 Our recommendation for infusion times and temperatures can be found below.

-• This loose Shincha green tea has a smooth, full-bodied aroma with sweetish notes and a balanced umami.
-Very fresh & slightly fruity.
-The cultivar (tea bush variety) Shuntaro provides an almost velvety-fresh taste.
+• This loose-leaf Shincha green tea has a smooth, full-bodied aroma with sweet notes and a deep umami flavor.
+It is exceptionally fresh and full of aroma.
+The Shoju cultivar (tea plant variety) gives it an almost velvety-smooth taste.

 • This Shincha comes from the far southern island of Tanegashima.
 Mr. Eiichi runs the farm without the use of pesticides & is very committed to pesticide-free cultivation and the spread of this type of cultivation on Tanegashima.